-- 35. On entering or leaving the Chamber, Members are expected to give a slight bow to the Chair, as a mark of respect to the House.
-The same courtesy should be extended to the Chair in Westminster Hall and the Chair of a public bill, delegated legislation or European committee. - 36.
-Members may not cross the line of sight between the Speaker and the Member who has the floor or, at Question Time, between a Member asking a question and the Minister responding to him or her. - 37.
-When the Chair stands all other Members must resume their seats (or be standing outside the speaking limits of the Chamber - beyond the bar or behind the Chair) and be silent.

-- 38. Singing and chanting are not permitted in the Chamber.
-Clapping is also not allowed.
-As the Modernisation Committee has pointed out, "there is a danger that such a practice might be open to abuse and could lead in certain circumstances to orchestration of what would amount to standing ovations with the success or failure of a speech being judged not by its content but by the relative length of the ovation at the end". - 39.
-When the Chair is preparing to collect the voices for the second time during a division and name the tellers, other Members may not pass between the Chair and the tellers until the tellers have departed for the lobbies. - 40.
-When the tellers are ready to announce the result of a division, Members must either resume their seats or stand outside the speaking limits of the Chamber (beyond the bar or behind the Chair).
-The result must be heard in silence.
+- 34. On entering or leaving the Chamber, you should give a slight bow to the Chair, as a gesture of respect to the House.
+The same courtesy should be extended to the Chair in Westminster Hall and the Chair of a public bill, delegated legislation or European committee. - 35.
+You should not cross the line of sight between the Speaker and the Member who has the floor or, at Question Time, between a Member asking a question and the Minister responding to him or her. - 36.
+When the Chair stands, all other Members should resume their seats (or be standing outside the speaking limits of the Chamber beyond the bar or behind the Chair) and be silent. - 37.
+Singing and chanting are not permitted in the Chamber.
+Clapping is also not allowed as it eats into the time available for debate and, as the Modernisation Committee pointed out, "there is a danger that such a practice might be open to abuse and could lead in certain circumstances to orchestration of what would amount to standing ovations with the success or failure of a speech being judged not by its content but by the relative length of the ovation at the end". - 38.
+When the Chair is preparing to collect the voices for the second time during a division and name the tellers, other Members should not pass between the Chair and the tellers until the tellers have departed for the lobbies. - 39.
+When the tellers are ready to announce the result of a division, Members should either resume their seats or stand outside the speaking limits of the Chamber (beyond the bar or behind the Chair).
+The result should be heard in silence.